lhchandler4/data-structures-and-algorithms-java/challenges/assets/README/LinkedList_README.md

 Linked Lists are a data structure that offer certain advantages over array lists

 ## Challenge
 The challenge was to create three methods.
-Insert, Includes, Print
+Insert, Includes, Print, Append, InsertBefore, InsertAfter

 ## Approach & Efficiency
-Insert has a big O of 1.
-Includes has a big O of n.
-Print also has a big O of n.
+Insert has a Big O(1).
+All the other methods have a Big O(n)

 ## API
 1. insert will insert a new not with a given value which is an integer to the beginning of a linked list